vikeshpandey/vikeshpandey.github.io/machine-learning/hello-world.md

 Pre-requisites
 1. Install `python`.
 Download and install it from [here](https://www.python.org/downloads/)
-2. Install scikit-learn library.
+2. Install `scikit-learn` library.
 For downloading and installation, follow the steps mentioned [here](http://scikit-learn.org/stable/install.html).
-If you have installed anaconda, then `scikit-learn` is probably installed out of the box.
-You can directly go to `Spyder` editor and start with the program.
+If you have installed `Anaconda`, then `scikit-learn` is probably installed out of the box.
+You can directly go to `Spyder` editor (comes out of the box with Anaconda installation) and start with the program.
-Or else, you may choose any other IDE of your choice provided you have correctly installed scikit-learn.
+Or else, you may choose any other IDE of your choice provided you have correctly installed `scikit-learn`.

 3. create a python file `hello_world.py`.

-4. Now, add the very first line of code in `hello_world.py` which is to import scikit-learn.
+4. Now, add the very first line of code in `hello_world.py` which is to import `scikit-learn`.
 This would also validate if scikit-learn has been installed and configured correctly or not.
 Following is how content of file `hello_world.py` should look like now:
 ````
 import sklearn
 ````

 5. Run this program on the terminal or from any IDE of your choice.
-If the program executes successfully, it means scikit-learn's installation and import has been successful.
+If the program executes successfully, it means `scikit-learn`'s installation and import has been successful.

 6. Next thing, we are going to do is, to import `tree` class from `scikit-learn` library.
-Following is the synctax for it:
+Following is the syntax for it:
 ````
 from sklearn import tree
 ````